 First, the customer provides a design print of the assembled blade sharpening equipment.

 Second, Ultra’s Designers create separate flat models for each of the 14 parts and these are used as starting points for the Fabrication team.
 These designs are based on the best-case scenario during the manufacturing process and don’t take into consideration material limitations and equipment capabilities.

 Third, Fabrication Technicians input the flat model data into Metal Studio Software that is utilized to program the Salvagnini Laser.
-This is creating a preliminary tool path for the laser.
+This creates a preliminary tool path for the laser.

 Fourth, a micro joint, comparable to a perforated edge and a key aspect of the laser cutting process is then evaluated by the Fabrication team.
 A micro joint keeps the part stable, flat and attached to the main sheet during the cutting process.
-This is not part of the flat model created by the designers and it needs to be added by the technicians into the laser software as they understand the best location and the quantity needed.
+Micro joints aren’t part of the flat model created by the designers and need to be added by the Technicians into the laser software as they understand the best location and the number of micro joints needed.
 A micro joint cannot be located on a bend or in the path of the laser.

 Fifth, after laser cutting three to five sample pieces of each part the metal bending process takes place.
-And at this phase, we are ensuring we can meet the specified angles and tolerances utilizing the current design.
+During this phase, Ultra is ensuring we can meet the specified angles and tolerances utilizing the current design.

 Finally, a thorough analysis of each part is conducted to verify it meets customer specifications and will function properly in the blade sharpener.
-If specifications aren’t met, then editing of the laser programming is needed to achieve the desired results.
-Our experienced technicians understand they need to evaluate the following key factors as they make modifications; material characteristics, equipment capabilities and specific features of a part.
+If specifications aren’t met, then editing the laser programming is needed to achieve the desired results.
+Our experienced Fabrication Technicians understand they need to evaluate the following key factors as they make modifications; material characteristics, equipment capabilities and specific features of a part.

 Ultra’s Fabrication Team is busy prototyping each of these 14 parts.
 After each part has been finalized, we can move forward with the next phase: Full Production.